COVID-19 and our Fellowship

 Currently, we offer services in-person in our beautiful new sanctuary and simultaneously on Zoom.
 Sunday services begin at 10:00 a.m.

-With the mask recommended policy, we ask that everyone take personal responsibility for not spreading germs.
+In addition to the mask policy, we ask that everyone take personal responsibility for not spreading germs.

 - Stay up to date with COVID-19 and flu vaccines, including the newest update.